sajithamma/3DGPT/README.md

 Use Blender from command line to generate the GLB file.
 Use threejs to rendr the glb file in the browser.

-The full article is available at [3Promot To Pixels- Analogarithm](https://analogarithm.com/from-prompt-to-pixels-creating-blender-animations-with-ai-in-minutes-5e262b17c799)
+The full article is available at [Prompt To Pixels- Analogarithm](https://analogarithm.com/from-prompt-to-pixels-creating-blender-animations-with-ai-in-minutes-5e262b17c799)

 ## The screenshot
 ![3DGPT]( screenshot.jpeg)